Uberspace/lab/source/guide_framadate.rst

 Restrict access to Admin area
 -----------------------------

-Framadate has a management area for all polls in the folder ``admin``
+Framadate has a management area for all polls in the folder ``admin``.

 To restrict access, add basic authentication for the admin site by creating ``~/html/admin/.htaccess`` with the following content: